-Today I want to talk about the hand brake in our economy being released by APRA, why it even happened in the first place and what it will mean to the average guy or girl on the street moving forward.
+Today I want to talk about the hand brake in our economy being released by APRA.
+And why it even happened in the first place and what it will mean to the average person on the street moving forward.

-Before I get into that, I want to what this blog is all about and how it’s supposed to add value to your life.
+Before I get into that, I want to what this blog is all about.

 It’s all about the empowering the individual into saying “I have control over my finances”.
 We see the broader economy as something we cannot control and that is true.
 The problem people have is they make the assumption they have no control over their finances.

-I say that’s lazy and it’s the cheats way out, if you ask anyone of working age if they would like to retire paying rent and receiving the government pension then you know what the answer is and yet for many of these lazy folks this is what awaits them.
+I say that’s lazy and it’s the cheats way out.
+If you ask anyone of working age if they would like to retire paying rent and receiving the government pension then you know what the answer is.
+Yet, for many of these lazy folks this is what awaits them.

 Just in case I haven’t convinced you I would like to make another point.
 The rich are getting richer and the poor are getting poorer.
 This is outlined in great lengths in economists Thomas Picketty’s book Capital.